 identity cards etc. The tour operator will purchase a student trek permit for

 you (clearly marked only for students).
 At the start of the Inca Trail your

 permit will be checked and you will be asked to show your ISIC card and

 passport.
-If the card is not valid or you forget
+If the card is not valid

 to take your card then there is a very high possibility that you will not be allowed to

 start the trek.
 This can cause major disappointment and also delay entry of the

 rest of the group to the trail.
 In the past you could just pay an additional fee for

 a standard trek permit.
 Due to the added bureaucracy and potential problems

 associated with applying for a student discount and associated delays many